|

 experienced, and treated in another culture advances our understanding

+of one of humankind's great afflictions.
 The authors detail Western biomedical diagnosis and the essentials

 of Chinese differential diagnosis.
 Treatment protocols for